 Finally, the goPeer loan is funded by investors anonymously and disbursed to your bank account via direct deposit.
 You can then start repaying the loan according to the agreed payment schedule in the loan offer.

-You can borrow between $1,000 and $25,000 on goPeer for 36 to 60 months.
+You can borrow between $1,000 and $35,000 on goPeer for 3 to 5-year terms.
 And the loans can be used for a variety of purposes such as debt or credit card consolidation, home improvement, auto repair or financing and many more.

-The interest rate or APR on goPeer loans is currently 8% to 33.92% depending on goPeer’s assessment of your creditworthiness.
+The interest rate or APR on goPeer loans starts at 8% up to the rate determined by goPeer’s assessment of your creditworthiness.

 How goPeer works for Lenders